49ers, Nick Bosa agree on record 5-year $170 million extension

 As for Bosa's availability in Week 1, 49ers head coach Kyle Shanahan said he doesn't how many snaps Bosa could take but indicates he expects him to play.

 "I know he'll come in shape," Shanahan said.
 "I know he'll be good.
-We'll be smart with it and it'll be based off the next 2.5 practices."
+It'd be great if he could get into something today.
+I don't know when he is going to get here or where he is flying from, but we'll be smart with it.
+And that'll be based over these next two and a half practices."

-In four NFL seasons, Bosa has made three Pro Bowls, and was named a First Team All-Pro for the first time this past year.
+The 49ers selected Bosa second overall in the 2019 NFL Draft out of Ohio State, where he earned First-team All-Big Ten honors and was named Big Ten Defensive Lineman of the Year.
+With the 49ers, Bosa was named NFL Defensive Rookie of the Year and in four NFL seasons, he has made three Pro Bowls and was named a First Team All-Pro for the first time last season along with his DPOY honors.

+Shanahan said despite missing all of training camp and the preseason games, he expects number 97 to be in uniform Sunday in Pittsburgh.

 for more features.